dgraph-io/dgraph/wiki/content/deploy/ludicrous-mode.md

 Ludicrous mode now runs mutations concurrently per predicate.
-This is enabled by default with 2000 concurrent threads available, but you can adjust the number of concurrent threads available using the `--Ludicrous_concurrency` configuration setting on the Alpha and Zero nodes in a cluster.
+This is enabled by default with 2000 concurrent threads available, but you can adjust the number of concurrent threads available using the `--ludicrous_concurrency` configuration setting on the Alpha and Zero nodes in a cluster.